zowe/zowe-client-python-sdk/docs/source/usage/installation.rst

 Installation
 ============

-When installing the Zowe Client Python SDK you have two options.
+When installing the Zowe Client Python SDK you have two options:

-- Install all the Zowe packages
-- Install a single sub-package

-The choice depends on your intentions.
-If you chose to install all Zowe SDK packages this means that you will install everything under the `zowe` namespace in PyPi.
+- Install **all Zowe packages** to install everything under the `zowe` namespace in PyPi.

-Alternatively you can chose to install only a single subpackage for a smaller installation.
+- Install a **single subpackage** for a smaller installation.

-To install all Zowe SDK packages using pip:
+To install all Zowe SDK packages using `pip`:

 .. code-block::

     pip install -U --pre zowe-python-sdk-bundle

-To install only a subpackage using pip:
+To install only a subpackage using `pip`:

 .. code-block::